I.

 Resolution of the Presidium of the RSFSR Supreme Soviet

-On the introduction of amendments to the Resolution of the Presidium of the RSFSR Supreme Soviet “On the procedures for applying Article 209 of the RSFSR Criminal Code*, dated 7 August 1975.
+On the introduction of amendments to the Resolution of the Presidium of the RSFSR Supreme Soviet “On the procedures for applying Article 209 of the RSFSR Criminal Code’, dated 7 August 1975.

-The Presidium of the RSFSR Supreme Soviet resolves that: Amendments are to be made in paragraph 2 of the Decision of the Presidium of the RSFSR Supreme Soviet of 7 August 1975, “On the procedures for applying Article 209 of the RSFSR Criminal Code”, in that the following text will now be substituted:
+Amendments are to be made to paragraph 2 of the 7 August 1975 Decision of the Presidium of the RSFSR Supreme Soviet, “On the procedures for applying Article 209 of the RSFSR Criminal Code”.
+The following text will now be substituted:

 “2.
 Persons leading a parasitic way of life (in the absence in their actions of evidence of vagrancy or begging) are summoned by the organs of internal affairs and officially warned that a parasitic existence cannot be tolerated.
 These persons are informed that, within a month, they must choose a place of work at their own discretion, and obtain employment, and that necessary assistance in obtaining work can be provided by the executive committee of the local Soviet of Workers Deputies.